Spatio-Temporal-Lab/start-db-achive/CONTRIBUTING.md

 ### Importing the project into IntelliJ IDEA

-Start DB builds using Java 8.
+START-DB builds using Java 8.
 When importing into IntelliJ you will need to define an appropriate SDK.or more details on defining an SDK in IntelliJ please refer to [their documentation](https://www.jetbrains.com/help/idea/sdk.html#define-sdk).

-You can import the Start DB project into IntelliJ IDEA via:
+You can import the START-DB project into IntelliJ IDEA via:

 - Select **File > Open**
 - In the subsequent dialog navigate to the root `pom.xml` file